dahn0209/PersonalHomepage/README.md

 - **Usage:**
     - Refining written content
     - Assisting with CSS layout debugging
-    - Generated sample content for AI Page - **ai.html** *
+    - Generated sample content for AI Page (`ai.html`)

-*Note: All AI-generated content was reviewed, modified, and integrated manually to ensure quality and compliance with project requirements.
+*Note: All AI-generated content was reviewed, modified, and integrated manually to ensure quality and compliance with project requirements.*

-All final code and design decisions were reviewed and implemented by the author.

 ## License
-This project is licensd under the **MIT License**.
+This project is licensed under the **MIT License**.

-See the [LICENSE]() file for details.
+See the [MIT License](LICENSE) file for details.